the-fool/tfspec/src/tfspec/design.rst

         }
     })

-In this case, `description` must be included, but that is all we specify.
+In this case, :code:`description` must be included, but that is all we specify.

 Usually, any validator is better than `ANYTHING` -- but it is there if you need it.
 A better validation would be ensuring that `description` is a string of a certain length.